andrea-calligaris/ff8-sounds-catalog/stream-sounds-catalog.md

 * Missile Base, outside, only when arriving.
 * Fishermans Horizon, first visit, outside Balamb Garden's deck, until the FH music starts.
 * Fishermans Horizon, factory, hidden area where there's the old fisherman for the side-quest.
+* Fishermans Horizon, Horizon Bridge, when carrying Rinoa to Esthar.
+Low volume.
+* Great Salt Lake.
+High volume.
+It stops as soon as you leave the first field.

 `030-Flangchorus`:
 * Disc 2, Edea in the auditorium, once the player starts the cutscene by reaching near the hidden draw point.
 The sound file doesn't loop.